jordan-public/truzt-arkanum/README.md

 - Revealing: If accused of wrongdoing, the participants in such private transactions should be able to selectively reveal their actions in order to defend themselves by giving read-only access to the authorities or other accusers of unethical behavior.

-The truZt arKanum protocol provides a solution to the above issues in a simple manner using combination of Zero Knowledge and Consensus mechanisms.
+The truZt arKanum Protocol (read as Trust Arcanum - Secret Trust) provides a solution to the above issues in a simple manner using combination of Zero Knowledge and Consensus mechanisms.

 ## Implementation